ILIAS-TechnicalBoard/ILIAS/docs/development/maintenance-coordinator.md

 This maintainance-model is suited for components that have the potential to grow too large to be handled by one single developer and therefore highly benefit from contributions from different developers and even service providers.
-It is further important that the component is of modular structure with different parts following a similar scheme.
-It is especially suited if some component is of a critical importance for many other components, since it is designed to allow a collaborative development of the vision for such a key-aspect.
+It is further important that the component has a modular structure with different parts following a similar scheme.
+It is especially suited if some component is of critical importance for many other components, since it is designed to allow a collaborative development of the vision for such a key-aspect.